Q&A Topic: What to Expect with Breast Augmentation

 There are two main breast implants: saline and silicone.
 I do not “push” one breast implant over another.
 I believe it is a choice.
 Saline breast implants are filled with saline.
 The implant shell can be thought of as a plastic bag that holds the saline—a saltwater-filled “balloon” that is very natural in shape and feel.
 Silicone breast implants are filled with silicone gel.
 Silicone is a “gelatin”—also commonly referred to as “cohesive,” “gummy-bear,” or “gel” implants.
 As the principal investigator of a silicone research study at Christiana Care Hospital System, I can assure you that silicone implants are extremely safe; they have been studied for over 50 years and on millions of women.

 Dr. Christopher Saunders is an expert in the field of cosmetic surgery.
-He is Board certified by the American Board of Plastic Surgery and practices cosmetic surgery exclusively.
+He is Board certified by the American Board of Plastic Surgery, is a member of the American Board of Aesthetic Plastic Surgery and practices cosmetic surgery exclusively.

 Board-Certified Plastic Surgeon

 Lombardy Center · 410 Foulk Road · Suite 203 · Wilmington, DE 19803 · (302) 652-3331

 Brandywine Cosmetic Surgery · 1224 Baltimore Pike · Suite 100 · Chadds Ford, PA 19317 · (610) 459-1559